jenskeiner/exchange_calendars_extensions/README.md

 calendar = get_calendar('XLON')
 ```

-Extended calendars are subclasses of the abstract base class
+Extended exchange calendars are subclasses of the abstract base class
-`exchange_calendars_extensions.ExtendedExchangeCalendar` which inherits both from `exchange_calendars.ExchangeCalendar`
+`exchange_calendars_extensions.ExtendedExchangeCalendar`.
+This class inherits both from `exchange_calendars.ExchangeCalendar`
-and the protocol class `exchange_calendars_extensions.ExchangeCalendarExtensions`.
+and the new protocol class `exchange_calendars_extensions.ExchangeCalendarExtensions` which defines the extended properties.
 ```python
 assert isinstance(calendar, exchange_calendars_extensions.ExtendedExchangeCalendar)
 assert isinstance(calendar, exchange_calendars.ExchangeCalendar)
 assert isinstance(calendar, exchange_calendars_extensions.ExchangeCalendarExtensions)
 ```

-The extended calendars provide the following additional holiday calendars, all instances of
+Extended exchange calendars provide the following calendars as properties:
-`exchange_calendars.exchange_calendar.HolidayCalendar`:
 - `holidays_all`: Regular and ad-hoc holidays combined into a single calendar.
 - `special_opens_all`: Regular and ad-hoc special open days combined into a single calendar.
 - `special_closes_all`: Regular and ad-hoc special close days combined into a single calendar.
-- `weekend_days`: All weekend days, as defined by the underlying calendar's weekmask, in a single calendar.
+- `weekend_days`: All weekend days, as defined by the underlying weekmask, in a single calendar.
 - `quarterly_expiries`: Quarterly expiry days, also known as quadruple witching.
 Many exchanges observe special business
   days on which market index futures, options futures, stock options and stock futures expire, typically resulting in
   increased volatility and traded volume.
 Quadruple witching is typically observed on the third Friday of March, June,
   September and December, although some exchanges observe it on Thursday instead.
+Note that in the case of collisions
-Also, collisions with holidays or
-  special open/close days may result in the quarterly expiry day being rolled backward to an otherwise regular business
+  with holidays or special open/close days, a quarterly expiry day is usually rolled backward to the previous and
-- day.
+  otherwise regular business day.
 - `monthly_expiries`: Monthly expiry days.
-Similar to quarterly expiry days, but for the remaining months of the year.
+Similar to quarterly expiry days, but for all remaining months of the year.
-  Monthly expiries are similar to quarterly expiries, but typically result in less extreme trading patterns and may thus
+  Provided in a separate calendar as they typically result in less extreme trading patterns.
-  be treated separately.
-- `last_trading_days_of_months`: Last trading day of each month of the year.
+- `last_session_of_months`: The last trading session for each month of the year.
-- `last_regular_trading_days_of_months`: Last regular trading day of each month of the year, i.e. not a special
+- `last_regular_session_of_months`: Last regular trading session of each month of the year, i.e. not a special
   open/close or otherwise irregular day.

 ## Examples